eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

    - Go to "Price List Management"
    - Create a new price list
    - Add prices for your products
-   - Save and export to PDF
+   - Submit for approval or save as draft

 2. **Manage Orders**
-   - Go to "Incoming Orders" (coming soon)
+   - Go to "Incoming Orders"
    - View orders from customers
+   - Update order status
    - Process orders based on your price lists

 3. **Update Products**
    - Regularly review your product catalog
    - Add new products as inventory changes
-   - Deactivate discontinued products
+   - Deactivate discontinued products (don't delete if in use)

 ---

 ## Summary

+✅ **Simplified Product Model**
+- Focus on core data only
+- Simple product names
+- Easy to understand and manage
+- No complex attributes

 ✅ **Full CRUD Operations**
 - Create categories and products